viperproject/tutorial/tutorial/termination.md

 ```

 Viper successfully verifies that `factorial` terminates: at each recursive invocation, it checks that 1. the termination measure `n` decreases and 2. remains non-negative, i.e. cannot decrease infinitely often.
 The corresponding well-founded order over non-negative numbers is defined in the file `decreases/int.vpr`, which is part of Viper's standard library.

+*Hint*: If you run the Viper verifier Silicon (symbolic-execution-based) with `--printTranslatedProgram`, then you can inspect the verification conditions generated for termination checks.

 ### Predefined Well-Founded Orders {#term_prov_wfo}